orgnitro/slot-machine/README.md

-Slot Machine application using Pixi.js
+Simple slot game app using Pixi.js

 How to run it:
 1) git clone https://github.com/orgnitro/slot-machine.git